 Today he is a loving family companion and estate guard.
 He is known for his ability to intimidate packs of Lions and vicious Baboons and he has been known to fight them off in order to protect his family.
 The AKC have ranked him as the 121st most popular dog in America, out of 193 breeds.

 They are quite rare outside of Africa, which explains why they are much lower down on the popularity scale compared to the Corso.
-They are often mistaken for a traditional Old English Mastiff or Bullmastiff when seen in person.
-These two large breeds are different, but the Bullmastiff, in particular, is slightly closer genetically to the Bullmastiff.
+They are often mistaken for a Bullmastiff or Old English Mastiff when seen in person.
+These two large breeds are different, even though they may look similar to the Boerboel.

 The Cane Corso and the Boerboel are very similar in their appearances except for their size; the lighter colored Corsos could easily be mistaken for a smaller Boerboel, and the brindle Boerboels could easily pass for a large Cane Corso.
 Both dogs could also easily be mistaken for a Boxer Mastiff mix.